anfraz7/anyas-physics-major-advice/_pages/06-recommendation-letters.md

 Lastly, **professors with whom you have engaged _extensively_ in office hours** can also write great letters.
 Even (or even particularly) if you didn't get a good grade in the class, they can say a lot about your character and curiosity.

-If you need to ask a professor that doesn't fall into any of these three categories, you will have to do a bit more leg work.
+If you need to ask a professor that doesn't fall into these categories or something equivalent, you will have to do a bit more leg work.
 For example, maybe you request to meet with the professor before they agree to write you a letter to give them a short presentation on an independent research project you did, and how it relates to what you learned in their class.

 # communicating with letter writers